ximenaGdur/Lince-Web-App/design/readme.md

 for player in rooms[roomCode].getPlayers()
     if player != nickname
         sendMessage({
-            "Type": "handleAdp2a",
+            "type": "handleAdp2a",
-            "From": "server",
+            "from": "server",
-            "To": player,
+            "to": player,
-            "When": "When the server lets players know adaptation 2a has been activated" })
+            "when": "When the server lets players know adaptation 2a has been activated" })
 ~~~